How Ayurveda Incorporates Hemp Into Its Holistic Approach To Healing

 - THCV (tetrahydrocannabivarin): THCV is a psychoactive cannabinoid that is known for its potential appetite-suppressing and anticonvulsant properties.

-- CBDV (cannabidivarin): CBDV is a non-psychoactive cannabinoid that is known for its potential anticonvulsant and anti-inflammatory properties.
+- CBDV (cannabivarin): CBDV is a non-psychoactive cannabinoid known for its potential anticonvulsant and anti-inflammatory properties.

-Research on the potential therapeutic benefits of these other cannabinoids is still in the early stages, but they may offer new avenues for treating a range of health conditions.
-It’s important to note that the amount and ratio of cannabinoids in hemp can vary depending on the strain, growing conditions, and extraction method used.
-It’s also important to choose a reputable brand and product, and to consult with a healthcare professional before using hemp products for therapeutic purposes.
+Research on the therapeutic benefits of other cannabinoids in hemp is still in its early stages, but it may offer new treatments for various health conditions.
+The amount and ratio of cannabinoids in hemp vary, and it's crucial to choose reputable brands and consult with a healthcare professional before using hemp products for therapeutic purposes.

 Hemp Oil vs. CBD Oil: Understanding the Differences and Choosing the Right Product

-- Pregnant and breastfeeding women: The potential risks of CBD oil on developing foetuses or infants are not yet fully understood, so it’s best for pregnant or breastfeeding women to avoid it.
+- Pregnant and Breastfeeding Women: The potential risks of CBD oil on developing foetuses or infants are not yet fully understood, so pregnant or breastfeeding women should avoid it.

 - Children: More research is needed to determine the long-term effects of CBD oil on children’s developing brains, so it’s best to avoid giving it to children without consulting with a healthcare professional first.